 Almost 80 years later, in 1984, Aleksandr Solzhenitsyn made extensive investigations and concluded that Stolypin was indeed assassinated on the behest of extreme right-wingers in Imperial Russia.
 Bogrov hat not only been a left-wing anarchist, but he was also an informant to the Imperial Okhranka Secret Police and had been forced to go ahead with the assassination.

 1912 was the year in which Aleksandra and Johanna returned from Switzerland to Russia as qualified medical doctors.
 Their qualification was still not accepted in Russia, and they could only work in two hospitals for the poor in St. Petersburg and in Moscow, which their parents financed.
 Besides their work, they became very active in the anarchist underground, carrying messages, money, and weapons between St. Petersburg and Moscow.
-During 1914 and 1915, there were many bombings and assassinations in both cities and Odesa and Kyiv.
+During 1914 and 1915, there were many bombings and assassinations in both cities as well as in Odesa and Kyiv.

 Besides the continuous internal social upheaval, Imperial Russia was since 1914 at war against Germany, and the inefficient Russian Army Leadership mishandled the war effort.
 Consequently, large numbers of soldiers were lost.
 There were demonstrations in major Russian cities initiated by the government’s ultra-conservative and anti-Semitic parts against Jewish and socialist activists who, in their minds, hindered and sabotaged the war effort and contributed to Russia’s defeat at the battlefront.